 How Often Should You Change It?

 ⇒ Pillow: It absorbs body oil, dead skin cells and hair.
-To help prolong its’ life, wash it every six months and add a protectant case between the pillow and cover.
-But it should still be replaced every one to two years.
+Wash it every 6 months and add a protective case between the pillow and cover.
+But it should still be replaced every 1-2 years.

-⇒ Toothbrush (or the brush head on your electric toothbrush): Should be replaced every three to four months, sooner if the bristles look worn out.
+⇒ Toothbrush (or the brush head on your electric toothbrush): Should be replaced every 3-4 months, sooner if the bristles look worn out.

 ⇒ Kitchen sponge: Every week (!!)
-Bacteria that can cause foodborne disease stay on dish sponges or scrubbers even if they’ve been cleaned in the microwave or in boiling water.
+Bacteria that can cause foodborne disease stay on dish sponges and scrubbers even if they’ve been cleaned in the microwave or in boiling water.

 ⇒ Towel: You should wash or switch your bath towel at least once a week.
 Dish towels – pretty much after every use.

-⇒ Makeup brush: You should be buying new makeup brushes about every three months as needed to replace worn-out ones.
-Signs it’s time to replace your brush include lost bristles, discoloration or unusual smells.
+⇒ Makeup brush: You should be buying new ones about every 3 months to replace worn-out ones.
+Signs it’s time to replace them include lost bristles, discoloration or unusual smells.

 ⇒ Yoga mat: Good news!
 You don’t necessarily have to replace it regularly — cleaning it properly will do just fine.
 Cleaning it after every use by wiping it down with a disinfectant is your best bet for proper hygiene.